2/19/2025

 Mark Reddick

 Okay.
-Okay.
-And then one of the things I did want to highlight in your, in the press releases around the extension of the shareware purchase program, which was initially scheduled to, to end earlier this month, and then has been now been extended to February of 26.
-I just wondered if you could share any any thoughts there.
+And then one of the things I did want to highlight in the press release was around the extension of the shareware purchase program, which was initially scheduled to end earlier this month and has now been extended to February of 26th.
+I just wondered if you could share any thoughts there.
 I can understand that, Patel, you've been there for like 45 days.
-I can understand that you, you get to have some time to sort of work through some of the prioritizations, but I was just sort of wondering if you could share any thoughts on that, on that shareware purchase extension there.
+I can understand that you get to have some time to sort of work through some of the prioritizations.
+But I was just sort of wondering if you could share any thoughts on that share or purchase extension there.

 speaker

 Yeah, I mean, the board made that decision, right?
-And we, we had this program for two years prior, and during those two-year period, we experienced a number of extended black-eye periods where we weren't able to repurchase our shares.
-They were like corporate-related transactions and events.
+And we had this program for two years prior to And during that two-year period, we experienced a number of extended black-eye periods where we weren't able to repurchase our shares.
+They were corporate-related transactions and events.
 We think most of that is behind us, and we have 423,000 shares remaining in the share buyback program.
 We would like to capitalize on some of those.
-So I do think that you're going to see less black-eye periods and more buyout volume in 2025 compared to last year.
+So I do think that you're going to see less blackout periods and more buyout volume in 2025 compared to last year.

 speaker